hynek/structlog/docs/loggers.rst

    If you wish to use a :ref:`configured logger factory <logger-factories>`, set it to `None`.

 **processors**
-   A list of callables that can :ref:`filter, mutate, and format <processors>` the log entry before it gets passed to the wrapped logger.
+   A list of callables that can :doc:`filter, mutate, and format <processors>` the log entry before it gets passed to the wrapped logger.

    Default is ``[``:class:`~structlog.processors.StackInfoRenderer`, :func:`~structlog.processors.format_exc_info`, :class:`~structlog.processors.TimeStamper`, :class:`~structlog.dev.ConsoleRenderer`\ ``]``.

 **context_class**
    The class to save your context in.
-   Particularly useful for :ref:`thread local context storage <threadlocal>`.
+   Particularly useful for `thread local context storage <thread-local>`.

-   On Python versions that have ordered dictionaries (Python 3.6+, PyPy) the default is a plain :class:`dict`.
+   On Python versions that have ordered dictionaries (Python 3.6+, PyPy) the default is a plain `dict`.
-   For everything else it's :class:`collections.OrderedDict`.
+   For everything else it's `collections.OrderedDict`.

 Additionally, the following arguments are allowed too: